-Your resume can be quite the calling card if composed right, which can really pack on the pressure when writing your first one.
+Your first resume can be quite the calling card if composed right, which can really pack on the pressure when writing your first one.
 A good and useful one contains just the right information without overselling, and it’s easy to read.
 Writing your first resume doesn’t have to be difficult, but you need to follow a few simple guidelines.

 Research Job Postings